Researchers studying lying and deception have discovered several tell-tale signs that make it possible to tell when someone is lying.

 4. The don’t smile much

-Watching someone’s face can give us a way how to tell someone is lying.
+Watching someone’s face can give us a way to tell he or she is lying.
 Liars try very hard to keep a poker face in order to hide their true emotions.
 This means that their faces are often stiff and they don’t smile or laugh much.

 5. They don’t get too close to you